emqx/cloud-docs/en_US/rule_engine/rule_engine_mqtt.md

 ![MQTT Config](./_assets/add_mqtt_action03.png)

 Click OK to return to the configuration action page.
 The resource just created is selected by default.
-Fill in "${msg} FROM EMQ X CLOUD" in the message content template, and click OK.
+Fill in "${msg} FROM EMQX CLOUD" in the message content template, and click OK.

 ![template](./_assets/add_mqtt_action04.png)